-The vertex of a parabola is the point where the parabola crosses its axis.
+The vertex of a parabola is the point where the parabola crosses its axis of symmetry.
 If the coefficient of the x2 term is positive, the vertex will be the lowest point on the graph, the point at the bottom of the “U”-shape.
 If the coefficient of the x2 term is negative, the vertex will be the highest point on the graph, the point at the top of the “U”-shape.

 The standard equation of a parabola is

 But the equation for a parabola can also be written in "vertex form":

 In this equation, the vertex of the parabola is the point (h, k).